MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Related Work

 \subsection{Scoring Rules}

 Scoring rules are fundamental tools used to evaluate the quality of probabilistic forecasts by assigning numerical scores based on the predicted probability distributions and the observed outcomes.
-They not only assess the accuracy and calibration of forecasts but can also be utilized in the estimation of model parameters during training.
-A scoring rule is considered proper if the expected score is minimized when the forecasted probability distribution \(p\) matches the true distribution \(q\) of the observations.
+A scoring rule is considered proper if the expected score is minimized when the predicted probability distribution \(p\) matches the true distribution \(q\) of the observations.
 Formally, a scoring rule \(s(p,q)\) is proper if the divergence \(d(p,q)=s(p,q)-s(q,q)\) is non-negative and it is strictly proper if \(d(p, q)=0\) implies \(p=q\) \citep{brocker2009reliability}.

-One of the simplest and most widely used scoring rules in both univariate and multivariate settings is the log-score, also known as the negative log-likelihood (NLL).
+One of the most widely used scoring rules in both univariate and multivariate settings is the log-score, also known as the negative log-likelihood (NLL).
 It is defined as the negative logarithm of the predictive density evaluated at the observed value.
 This score is particularly common when a parametric form of the predictive density is available \citep{panagiotelis2023probabilistic}.
 The log-score is a strictly proper scoring rule and has several desirable properties, such as consistency and sensitivity to the entire distribution.
 However, it is known to lack robustness because it heavily penalizes forecasts that assign low probability to the observed outcome, making it highly sensitive to outliers and extreme events \citep{gneiting2007probabilistic}.

-To address the sensitivity of the log-score to outliers, CRPS has been proposed as a more robust alternative, especially in univariate settings.
-CRPS measures the difference between the cumulative distribution functions (CDFs) of the forecast and the observation, effectively integrating the absolute error over all possible threshold values.
+To address the sensitivity of the log-score to outliers, CRPS has been proposed as a more robust alternative, especially in univariate settings \citep{rasp2018neural}.
+CRPS measures the difference between the predictive CDF (cumulative distribution function) and the observation, effectively integrating the absolute error over all possible threshold values.
 It can be interpreted as a generalized version of the mean absolute error (MAE) \citep{gneiting2005calibrated}.
-A key distinction between the log-score and CRPS is that CRPS grows linearly with the normalized prediction error, whereas the log-score grows quadratically.
+A key distinction between the log-score and CRPS is that CRPS grows linearly with the prediction error, while the log-score penalizes errors exponentially as the prediction deviates further from the observed value.
 Consequently, the log-score assigns harsher penalties to poor probabilistic forecasts, increasing its sensitivity to outliers.